n1haldev/cn-mini-project/README.md

 1. git clone the repo on three systems that run on the SAME NETWORK.
 2. One system will have to be server and the other two client.
+3. In the server machine run the command: ip addr show | awk '/inet /{print $2}' | cut -d/ -f1
+4. copy the ip address (not 127.0.0.1 as this address is loopback) which is output of the above command and paste it onto line 4 replacing existing address in the UDP_IP_ADDRESS = '{to paste what you copied!}'
-3. run the server code on the server machine using the command: python server_udp.py
+4. run the server code on the server machine using the command: python server_udp.py
-4. run the client code on the client machines using the command: python gui_client.py
+5. run the client code on the client machines using the command: python gui_client.py
-5. ENJOY!!!
+6. ENJOY!!!